Scroll down for a range of free assessments to check on decoding and spelling.

 (Amanda, parent of a struggling reader)

-Possession of the dyslexia label can make parents more vulnerable to the purveyors of snake oil cures: ”(W)hen a child has problems, parents often feel guilty, and they can to some extent assuage that guilt by doing something.
-So alternative interventions are especially likely to be taken up in situations where the mainstream options are seen as ineffective and parents feel powerless to make a difference” (D. Bishop.
-BDA 2008 ppt.)
-And, once they’ve gone to all the trouble and expense of obtaining the label, parents and students may be very reluctant to discard it, even if new information comes along which might make them question its legitimacy and usefulness: ”There’s a psychological phenomenon known as cognitive dissonance which is the tendency to filter out information that conflicts with what one already believes, in an effort to ignore that information and reinforce one’s beliefs.
+”There’s a psychological phenomenon known as cognitive dissonance which is the tendency to filter out information that conflicts with what one already believes, in an effort to ignore that information and reinforce one’s beliefs.
 In the context of intervention, it is uncomfortable to conclude that one put a lot of time and money into a treatment that has not worked.
 There is likely, therefore, to be a cognitive bias to paint as bright a picture as possible.
 This seems supported by studies that find a mismatch between people’s perceptions of efficacy and objective evidence.”
-(Prof. D. Bishop.
-BDA 2008 ppt.)
+(Bishop.
+2008)

 ”The belief that some children cannot learn to decode is toxic.”

 (David Didau.
-Twitter)
+Twitter/X)

-Kerr offers other important reasons to avoid the ‘dyslexia’ label: ”Firstly, much thinking about dyslexia is almost willfully sloppy and sloppy science never did anyone any good, very particularly the subjects of it… Many diagnoses stand on small, highly controversial and rather subjectively assessed, evidence.
+Hugo Kerr offers other important reasons to avoid the ‘dyslexia’ label: ”Firstly, much thinking about dyslexia is almost willfully sloppy and sloppy science never did anyone any good, very particularly the subjects of it… Many diagnoses stand on small, highly controversial and rather subjectively assessed, evidence.
 And then, people given a diagnosis of a neurological deficit may find such a label at the least disconcerting, at worst devastating… And then, what about those who don’t achieve the label?
 Are they simply (and publicly) to be designated as stupid?
 And then, we don’t appear able to see over or around dyslexia; once the diagnosis has been invoked we seek no other explanations for presenting phenomena.
-Simpler, alternative, much more everyday, scientifically duller, less sexy (and much less lucrative) explanations are very much less assiduously sought once a diagnosis of ‘dyslexia’ has been made” (Kerr.p93)
+Simpler, alternative, much more everyday, scientifically duller, less sexy (and much less lucrative) explanations are very much less assiduously sought once a diagnosis of ‘dyslexia’ has been made”

 https://schoolsweek.co.uk/the-science-of-dyslexia-isnt-as-straightforward-as-politicians-seem-to-think/